strapi/strapi/docs/docs/docs/01-core/content-releases/00-intro.md

 - **Blocked**: Release has at least one invalid entry preventing publishing.
 - **Empty**: Release contains no entries and cannot be published.
 - **Failed**: Indicates that the publishing attempt for the release has encountered an error with no changes since then.
-- **Done**: Release has been successfully published without errors.
+- **Done**: Confirms that the release has been successfully published without encountering any errors.

 These statuses are dynamically updated based on actions such as creation, addition/removal of entries, updates, and publishing attempts.
 They provide a concise overview of release readiness and validity, ensuring smooth operations and data integrity.